newtonsystems/hello/README.md

 - protos to docs??
 - write a pylint specifically for protobuf
 - need confif node name etc how to get it update environement variables on the fly

+- TRY external database thingy one last time
+- finish service basic
+- then cookiecutter the shit out of it

+- environment variables
+- stability issues
+- minor issues
+- relability
+- tornado?
+- exception handling??

+- Fix linker-viz and zipkin + add namerd

+- create a command to create kubneretts yml from docker - like demo-deployment.uaml

+- auto documenting python and grpc

+# - Write commands for docker machine then disable
+# - Disable mount for kubernetes
+# - comment them out in k8s with a note